Otcocuka/cms-core/README.md

-technology reconnaissance / architecture due diligence UPD 19.12: researching once again- got multiple project at once, trying to close all the gaps with this cms-core
+technology reconnaissance / architecture due diligence UPD 19.12: researching once again- got multiple project at once, trying to close all the gaps with this cms-core UPD 20.12: new research for clients- seems like a successful one

 ## About Laravel